For anyone living with diabetes, understanding the different stages of neuropathy is a must for keeping your feet and legs as healthy as possible.

 What are the stages of neuropathy?

 Like other medical conditions, symptoms of neuropathy do not appear overnight.
-As a progressive disease, diabetic neuropathy commonly moves through stages, starting from mild to moderate symptoms and moving towards more advanced stages of neuropathy if no interventions or treatments are implemented.
+Progression of diabetic neuropathy commonly moves through stages, starting from mild to moderate symptoms and moving towards more advanced stages of neuropathy if no interventions or treatments are implemented.

-Commonly divided into five identifiable stages, the specific symptoms and treatment options available for each stage of diabetic neuropathy change as the disease progresses.
+Commonly divided into five identifiable stages, the specific symptoms and treatment options available for all diabetic neuropathy stages change as the disease progresses.

 This is the first stage of peripheral neuropathy that almost all people who develop the disease will experience.
 In the beginning stages of neuropathy, it is common for symptoms to be incredibly mild — so mild that many people do not consider them to be part of a more serious problem.
 The most common symptoms of early-stage foot neuropathy are slight numbness or pain to the toes and sole of the feet.